What to Bring

 Assuming that you’ve scheduled your mock checkride already, here’s what’s next:

-• Check your email for an appointment confirmation.
-This initial email will also contain a Zoom link, a link to this “What to Bring” page, and a receipt for your payment.
+• Check your email for an initial appointment confirmation.
+This email will contain a Zoom link, a link to this “What to Bring” page, and a receipt for your payment.

-• Within 24 hours of your appointment request, you’ll receive a second email with a flight planning or lesson planning (for CFI candidates) scenario.
-Follow the instructions in the scenario for flight planning and briefing.
+• Within 24 hours of booking, you’ll receive a second email with a flight planning scenario (Sport, Private, Instrument, Commercial candidates) or lesson planning scenario (for CFI candidates).
+Follow the instructions in this document for planning and briefing.

-• You may bring additional resources.
-FAA checkrides are considered open book.
-For some checkrides (e.g., CFI), you will absolutely want to bring and reference supplementary material (lesson plans, PHAK, AFM, Instructor’s Handbook, etc.).
+• For CFI mock checkrides, you will want to bring and reference supplementary material (lesson plans, PowerPoint presentations, PHAK, AFM, Instructor’s Handbook, etc.) not listed in the Applicant Checklist.

 • Log onto the Zoom video call at the appointment time.
-Please email or call/text 503.910.7458 if you will be unable to make your scheduled time or if you experience technical difficulties.
+Please text or call 503.910.7458 if you will be unable to make your scheduled time or if you experience technical difficulties.

 New checklist for applicants, current as of May 31, 2024.